close

 Part-time study

-If you are studying part-time you have 6 years to complete your course.
+If you are studying part-time, you have six years to complete your course.
 You will complete 60-90 credits per year.
-All modules are compulsory, there are no options.
+All modules are compulsory.
 Your timetable will depend on which modules you pick.
 Certain modules must be passed at each level before progression onto higher level clinical modules.

 During my placement year I was not only exposed to elite athletes but also elite coaches and performance staff.
 I had the opportunity to learn from the staff and to broaden my understanding not only within the rehabilitation setting but throughout the whole training programme.
 I was able to get hands on experience from the start, whether that was inside the gym, by the pool with an injured player, outside on the field or pitch-side on game nights.
 I was able to see the backbone to a premiership winning team, this placement went far beyond any expectation I had and was an experience like none other.